jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v4.md

 - What are common starting pages and routes throughout it?

 ### Collaboration
 - What does this look like collaboratively?
 When you care about attribution?
-When you don't care about attribution but care about verifiiabliity?
+When you don't care about attribution but care about verifiability?
     - My first instinct is Wikipedia, but I believe it will look vastly different from the one we know today
     - Roam Research, yes, but it's a long way before it's a complete collaborative tool as easy to grok as Google Drive and with the sharability of RSS
         - [podcast: Village Global: Creating Tools For Networked Thought with Conor White-Sullivan of Roam Research](https://www.listennotes.com/podcasts/venture-stories-village-global-Zbiejgx0l-F/)